FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R18

-The update command updates the parent to the latest changes that we just pulled from the remote repository.
+The update command updates the parent to the latest changes that we have just pulled from the remote repository.

  #.
 Updates to the tip if no revision is specified
- #. tip is the most recently added changeset
+ #.
+Tip is the most recently added changeset
  #.
 Can specify revision number to update to

 You can try